Building World Consciousness

 Ask yourself!
 When else and where else will you ever have an integrated intellectual, aesthetic and experiential opportunity like KIVUNIM?
 There simply is no other.
 This is your opportunity.
 It comes but once in a lifetime!
 Seize it!

-Our Middle East Studies course “Land, People, Ideas: The Challenge of Zionism” does the same in the very loaded and complex arena of emotions and contending ideologies.
+Our Middle East Studies course “Land, People, Ideas: The Challenge of the Middle East” does the same in the very loaded and complex arena of emotions and contending ideologies.
 Here we seek to make the history of the Zionist movement come alive and allow KIVUNIM students to truly appreciate the capacity of the human being to become an historical actor: to make things happen.
+The course explores the growth of Pan-Arab nationalism and the specific development of Palestinian identity and nationalism.
 We resist the temptation to turn academic study into wishful thinking and fantasy, presenting our students with the harsh reality of contending forces of destiny and desire.
 We make extensive us of documentary film, archival materials and personal testimony to allow students to understand more deeply and with greater empathy.
 We encourage our students to imagine solutions while studying problems and to develop their sense of empowerment in glimpsing a future more positive then the past or today.

 Our language program enables all students to advance their knowledge of Hebrew and begin their study of Arabic, with many alumni becoming Arabic students when they return to college.
 Some ask "why teach Arabic to Jewish students?"
 We answer: Israel lives in a neighborhood of Arabic language and culture.
 Those looking to a more peaceful future must be able to understand and to speak to their neighbors.
 As simple and profound as that!